GabrielaBarbara/logger/README.md

 ### To compile logger and run the test

-  - clone the repository
+  - clone the repository and cd into there
-  - mkdir build; cd build; cmake ..;./bin/logger_tests
+  - mkdir build; cd build; cmake ..; make; ./bin/logger_tests

 ### Code examples how to use logger: